275 N. Eagleson Avenue

 Bloomington, IN 47405

-Charles E. Sykes, D.M.E., is executive director of the African American Arts Institute (AAAI), a performing arts program that operates under the Office of the Vice President for Diversity, Equity, and Multicultural Affairs at Indiana University.
-Under his leadership the AAAI schedules and produces approximately 30 annual performances presented by its three academic credit-bearing ensembles: African American Choral Ensemble, African American Dance Company, and IU Soul Revue.
-These ensembles have performed concerts throughout much of the United States and internationally, and have appeared as opening acts with major artists, including Ray Charles, James Brown, the Temptations, and Bootsy Collins.
+Charles E. Sykes, D.M.E., is executive director of the African American Arts Institute (AAAI), a performing arts program that operates under the Office of the Vice President for Diversity, Equity, and Inclusion at Indiana University.